 F. THE GUIDELINES.

-In applying the guidelines, the test used by SDAP is the amount of time which should have been expended by a reasonably experienced appellate attorney.
+When applying the guidelines, the test used by SDAP is the amount of time which should have been expended by a reasonably experienced appellate attorney.
 It is assumed that all appointed counsel are familiar with the general rules of appellate procedure and the standard substantive rules of law.
-Thus, if a task in a particular case would be performed in one hour by an experienced lawyer, only one hour of compensation will be awarded even though the guidelines’ figure may be higher.
+Thus, if a task in a particular case would be performed in one hour by an experienced attorney, only one hour of compensation will be awarded even though the guidelines’ figure may be higher.

 G. THE AIDOAC AUDIT PROCEDURE.